ogusarenko/mke-docs/content/docs/configuration/policycontroller/opagatekeeper.md

 -	`calico-system`
 -	`calico-apiserver`

-## Migration from MKE 3
+## Upgrade from MKE 3

-If OPA Gatekeeper is enabled in MKE 3, the templates, constraints and list of namespaces exempted from policy control are retained through the migration process.
+If OPA Gatekeeper is enabled in MKE 3, the templates, constraints and list of namespaces exempted from policy control are retained through the upgrade process.

 ## Test OPA Gatekeeper